Our mission: To preserve, promote, improve and strengthen public schools for both current and future generations of students.

 Diane Ravitch

-Diane Ravitch is a co-founder of the Network for Public Education.
-She is a historian of education and a retired Research Professor of Education at New York University.
-She has written ten books and edited another 14.
-She is a graduate of the Houston public schools, Wellesley College (BA), Columbia University (Ph.D. in history of American education), and holds ten honorary doctorates.
-In 2011, she received the Daniel Patrick Moynihan award from the American Academy of Political and Social Sciences for her careful use of data and research to advance the common good.
-She blogs at dianeravitch.net.
-She lives in Brooklyn, New York.
+Co-founder of the Network for Public Education.
+Ravitch is a historian of education and a retired Research Professor of Education at New York University.
+She has written 10 books and edited another 14.
+She is a graduate of the Houston public schools, Wellesley College (BA), Columbia University (Ph.D. in history of American education), and holds 10 honorary doctorates.

 Anthony Cody

+Co-founder of the Network for Public Education.
+Cody worked for 24 years in the Oakland schools.
 A National Board certified teacher, he now leads workshops with teachers on Project Based Learning.
-He has a nationally recognized education blog, Living in Dialogue, and he is the author of The Educator And The Oligarch: A Teacher Challenges The Gates Foundation.
-He is the co-founder of the Network for Public Education.
+He has a nationally recognized education blog, Living in Dialogue, and he is the author of The Educator and The Oligarch: A Teacher Challenges The Gates Foundation.

 James Harvey